 As architects, we are required to be initiates in the Bidding (aka.
 Tendering) and Construction Administration phases of larger projects, something most residential builders will never have to deal with.
 The contracts and workflows developed from these kinds of projects, can be simplified and brought down to the residential sector, when properly administered by an architect.
 Far from being a meddlesome added burden or complexity, this methodical workflow can bring order to an often bumbling, ‘fly by the seat of your pants’ kind of project team, helping to keep a project on track, and on budget.
 Having ascertained an accurate budget from the outset, the owner is in control, and can design pro-actively, rather than constantly reacting to fresh crises on the job site.
 An architect can help you to bid your design to multiple contractors and subcontractors, and arrange an industry-accepted fixed-price or other appropriate construction contract that is fair and transparent to all.

 Architects, even small practices, carry significant overhead.
 The cost of our insurance, membership and renewals, office space, software licenses and hardware, not to mention our education and continuing education, means that we are deeply invested in the business of staying in business.
 A BCIN can have significantly lighter overhead for all of the reasons listed above.
 They may have no education to speak of, can operate from a basement, and can survive on creating minimal drawings using software purchased from Staples, or even with hand-drawn sets.
-They have little ‘skin in the game’ and many do not stay in business for long.
+They may have little ‘skin in the game’ and many do not stay in business for long.
 Our overhead is symbolic of our dedication to our profession, but to be competitive, we must develop a very efficient process to take maximum advantage of our software, systems, specifications and workflow templates.
 To remain competitive in this market, we also need to be ruthlessly organized, responsive, and available!
-Consider, if you were hiring an employee – whom would you rather employ?
-The dedicated professional, or the person who is merely exploring a new career path?
+Consider, if you were hiring an employee for a high-knowledge position – whom would you rather employ?
+A dedicated professional, or someone that is merely exploring a new career path?

 12. Limitations of the BCIN